-While many companies out there have stocked their offices with ping pong tables, beer, and bean-bag chairs — that’s not enough to get Millennials in the door.
-We’re not sure if it was a television show or images of Google campuses that sparked this trope, but Millennials are far more concerned with the culture of the company than the amenities that could be masking deeper issues.
+Many companies out there have stocked their offices with ping pong tables, beer, and bean-bag chair.
+But that’s not enough to get Millennial job seekers in the door.
+We’re not sure if it was a television show or images of Google campuses that sparked this trope.
+However, Millennials are far more concerned with the culture of the company than the amenities that could be masking deeper issues.

 Instead, this generation is interested in being a part of the growth or overall progress of a company.
 They want to be involved in changes, whether they are office decorations or team outings — they want to be heard.

 While not every Millennial wants to be best friends with everyone at work, they crave positive workplace relationships with their superiors.
 These relationships are often lumped into the “culture” conversation, but it’s more about having a boss that they feel comfortable and understood by.

 A managerial staff that invests time and interest in the growth of their employees is a major bonus and a surefire way to get Millennials in the door.

 Millennials love to innovate and test out new ways of doing their job.
 They need room to experiment and fail along the way.
 Realize that they are invested in playing an integral role in the growth and development of a business,

 We’re not talking about the traditional sense of failure, where an employee doesn’t know how to do their job properly.
 It’s more about testing ideas and pivoting from the traditional for the possibility of newfound success.